webdriverio/webdriverio/website/docs/Multiremote.md

 }
 ```

 This will create two WebDriver sessions with Chrome and Firefox.
 Instead of just Chrome and Firefox you can also boot up two mobile devices using [Appium](http://appium.io).

 You can even boot up one of the [cloud services backend](https://webdriver.io/docs/cloudservices.html) together with local Webdriver/Appium, or Selenium Standalone instances.
-Wdio automatically detect cloud backend capabilities if you specified either of `bstack:options` ([Browserstack](https://webdriver.io/docs/browserstack-service.html)), `sauce:options` ([SauceLabs](https://webdriver.io/docs/sauce-service.html)), or `tb:options` ([TestingBot](https://webdriver.io/docs/testingbot-service.html)) in browser capbilities.
+WebdriverIO automatically detect cloud backend capabilities if you specified either of `bstack:options` ([Browserstack](https://webdriver.io/docs/browserstack-service.html)), `sauce:options` ([SauceLabs](https://webdriver.io/docs/sauce-service.html)), or `tb:options` ([TestingBot](https://webdriver.io/docs/testingbot-service.html)) in browser capbilities.

 ```js
 export.config = {